meshula/meshula.github.com/site/astro-site/src/content/papers/life-theorem.md

 A plant's seed is another autocatalytic system.
 The seed, in the presence of the right resources, will begin a reaction under which catalysts for further reaction are produced, and the plant begins to grow.

+### The Crystal and the Fire

 Since the formation of a quartz crystal or a snowflake is autocatalytic, might it correspond to life?
 Crystals are formed in a solution of material around a seed.
-Ions in the solution are deposited in a growing lattice as energy is given up by the system yielding structure and form.
-The crystal alters local conditions, particularly the atomic structure of matter at the surface of the crystal, to sustain and accelerate the creation of more crystalline structure.
-This process is auto-catalytic and might seem life-like.
-A forest fire is also autocatalytic, once it starts it propagates itself.
-To determine if the crystal or the fire is alive however, we need also to consider the effect on local entropy, in other words, the thermodynamic aspects.
-We will return to the crystal and the fire shortly.
+Ions in the solution are deposited into a growing lattice, an exothermic process that releases energy as heat and yields a highly ordered structure.
+The crystal alters local conditions at its surface to sustain and accelerate the creation of more crystalline structure.
+This process is auto-catalytic and yields structure, but it is **not life** by the theorem's definition, for two reasons:

+1.  **Work and Feedback ($w$ and $\Delta G$):** The system's growth process does not generate positive power ($w$ in Equation 2) that feeds back to actively **increase or sustain the boundary gradient ($\Delta G$)** against equilibrium.
+Crystal growth is a spontaneous process governed by the minimization of Gibbs Free Energy; it moves *toward* equilibrium, albeit slowly.
+2.  **Autocatalytic Constant ($\alpha$):** While the crystal forms a catalyst, its growth does not increase the **efficiency** or **rate constant ($\alpha$)} of the underlying chemical process; it simply provides a surface template.

+A forest fire also demonstrates autocatalytic propagation, but it is not life as it transfers nearly all of its stored energy immediately to the environment and surroundings as disorganized heat, failing to extract work that reduces local entropy in a structured, sustained manner.

 ## Thermodynamics